13 Nov 2020

 These statistics are useful indicators of the most prevalent claims being made against employers alongside how many cases are being put before employment tribunals in total.
-The most recent figures compare quarterly claims in comparison to the same period of time in the previous year and list the amount of overall claims between January and December 2018.
+The most recent figures compare quarterly claims in comparison to the same period of time in the previous year and list the amount of overall claims between April and June 2020.

 What do the statistics say?